chelseamarpeterson/Illinois-Wetlands-Assessment/README.md

 # Illinois-Wetlands-Assessment
 Public repository for ArcPro models and R code used to quantify area of unprotected non-WOTUS Illinois wetlands and evaluate potential impacts on vulnerable communities.
-The repository is organized by folder, with each representing a separate pre-processing or analysis step
+The repository is organized by folder, with each representing a separate pre-processing or post-analysis step

 ## ArcPro_Models
-Folder that contains ArcToolbox (.atbx) with all model builder files to:
+Folder with ArcToolbox (.atbx) that contains all model builder files to:

 (1) process NHD data to create WOTUS stream water networks with varying buffer distances and flow permanence levels